-You'll find these top 10 African and Middle Eastern eateries throughout Adelaide and its surrounding suburbs.
+Take your taste buds on an exotic journey at the top nine African and Middle Eastern eateries in Adelaide and its surrounding suburbs.

 BY TRAVELLER INSPIRE

 From South Africa comes Africola - a colourful creation complete with a large fire pit in the kitchen to cook those “bush meats”.
 There’s no springbok or ostrich on the menu though, instead that fire pit could sizzle with South African spiral sausages called boerewors, wood roasted hearts, ash potatoes, whole fish, and peri-peri chicken.